 Net income per share.
 Basic net income per share is computed using the weighted-average number of ordinary shares outstanding during the period.
 Diluted net income per share is computed using the weighted-average number of ordinary shares and potentially dilutive share equivalents outstanding during the period.
 Diluted shares outstanding includes the dilutive effect of in-the-money options, restricted share units, or RSUs, and employee share purchase rights under the Avago Technologies Limited Employee Share Purchase Plan, or ESPP.
-The dilutive effect of such equity awards is calculated based on the average share price for each fiscal period using the treasury stock method.
-Under the treasury stock method, the amount the employee must pay for exercising stock options and to purchase shares under the ESPP, the amount of compensation cost for future service that the Company has not yet recognized, and the amount of tax benefits that would be recorded in additional paid-in capital when equity awards become deductible for income tax purposes are collectively assumed to be used to repurchase shares.
+The dilutive effect of such equity awards is calculated based on the average share price for each fiscal period, using the treasury stock method.
+Under the treasury stock method, the amount the employee must pay for exercising share options and to purchase shares under the ESPP, the amount of compensation cost for future service that the Company has not yet recognized, and the amount of tax benefits that would be recorded in additional paid-in capital when equity awards become deductible for income tax purposes are collectively assumed to be used to repurchase ordinary shares.

-Diluted net income per share for the fiscal quarter and two fiscal quarters ended April 29, 2012 and the fiscal quarter and two fiscal quarters ended May 1, 2011 excluded the potentially dilutive effect of weighted-average outstanding equity awards, including options, RSUs, and ESPP rights, to purchase 1 million, 1 million, and less than 1 million ordinary shares, respectively, as their effect was antidilutive.
+Diluted net income per share for the fiscal quarter and two fiscal quarters ended May 5, 2013 and the fiscal quarter and two fiscal quarters ended April 29, 2012 excluded the potentially dilutive effect of weighted-average outstanding equity awards (options, RSUs, and ESPP rights) to acquire 2 million, 2 million, 1 million and 1 million ordinary shares, respectively, as their effect was antidilutive.